Policies and guidelines for pre-service teachers

 Resolving placement issues

-During placement, on occasion issues arise and it is important that these are dealt with in an appropriate manner.
+On occasion, issues arise during placement and it is important that these are dealt with in an appropriate manner.

-If the pre service teacher perceives that an issue needs resolution please follow the appropriate protocol.
+If you perceive that an issue needs resolution, please follow the appropriate protocol.

-If the pre-service teacher and the supervising teacher are not able to resolve any difficulties that occur, the FIRST person a pre-service teacher should contact is the Coordinator of Pre-service Teachers within the school.
-This is because conflicts are best resolved at the level closest to where they are occurring, and not by an “outside” party being involved early.
+If you and the supervising teacher are not able to resolve any difficulties that occur, the first person you should contact is the Coordinator of Pre-service Teachers within the school.
+This is because conflicts are best resolved at the level closest to where they are occurring, and not by an ‘outside’ party being involved early.
 This does not prevent any of the parties contacting the Professional Experience Office for advice regarding issues that may have arisen.

-If the Pre-service teacher does not feel confident with discussing the issue with the school coordinator, please contact the Professional Experience office to be advised and guided how to proceed.
+If you do not feel confident with discussing the issue with the school coordinator, please contact the Professional Experience office to be advised and guided how to proceed.

 It is important that any issue arising is dealt with as early as possible.
-It is often a communication problem, which are resolved smoothly.
-Please do not hesitate to contact the Professional experience office if you have any concerns.
+It is often a communication problem, which can be resolved easily.
+Please do not hesitate to contact the Professional Experience Office if you have any concerns.

-Pre-service teacher experiencing difficulties: It is crucial that the supervising teacher or the coordinator of pre-service teachers notifies the Professional Experience Office as soon as possible if a pre-service teacher is experiencing difficulties.
+It is crucial that the supervising teacher or the coordinator of pre-service teachers notifies the Professional Experience Office as soon as possible if a pre-service teacher is experiencing difficulties.
 Ideally, the Professional Experience Office should be contacted as soon as a problem is identified, following consultation with the Coordinator of Pre-service Teachers at the school.
-If there is concern that a pre-service teacher might not be able to satisfy the requirements of the practicum, the Professional Experience Office MUST be contacted and an academic staff member will contact the school or setting.
+If there is concern that a pre-service teacher may not be able to satisfy the requirements of the practicum, the Professional Experience Office must be contacted and an academic staff member will contact the school or setting.

-- ring the school and Deakin University Professional Experience Office as soon as possible.
+- ring the school and Deakin Professional Experience Office as soon as possible

-- if absent for more than 2 days obtain and provide a medical certificate to the school and a copy to the Deakin University Professional Experience Office.
+- if absent for more than 2 days, obtain and provide a medical certificate to the school and a copy to the Deakin Professional Experience Office

 - arrange to make up the missed days as soon as possible.

 Deakin academic staff or members of the professional experience liaison team will visit or contact the school during most placements.
-In addition, visits, support and advice are available by contacting the Professional Experience Office or the academic direct.
-Visits can be arranged at the request of the school or the pre-service teacher.
+In addition, visits, support, and advice are available by contacting the Professional Experience Office or the academic direct.
+Visits can be arranged at the request of the school or by yourself.

-If you have, or perceive there maybe, a clash between any academic requirement (such as for performing arts units or science prac. classes) and your need to commit to a Professional Experience placement then please contact your placement officer about possibly changing the timing of the placement.
-It is important that such contact be made as early as possible to enable the alternative arrangements to be discussed and cancellation of any prearranged placements can be utilised for others or the request can be withdrawn in a timely manner as far as the school is concerned.
+If you have, or perceive there may be a clash between any academic requirement (such as for performing arts units or science practical classes) and you need to commit to a Professional Experience placement, please contact your placement officer about possibly changing the timing of the placement.
+It is important that such contact be made as early as possible to enable the alternative arrangements to be discussed and cancellation of any prearranged placements can be utilised for others, or the request can be withdrawn in a timely manner as far as the school is concerned.
 Unless you contact the placement officer at least 3 months in advance of the placement, the likelihood of being able to move placements becomes more difficult.

 Rural or other special placements

 The Professional Experience Office will facilitate placements in rural Victoria and/or interstate where possible.
-International Placements must be discussed with the Deakin University Professional Experience Office.
+International placements must be discussed with the Deakin Professional Experience Office.

-Pre-service teachers should talk to a placement officer if they would like to undertake:
+You should talk to a placement officer if you would like to undertake:

 Planning and preparation are vital for the adequate structuring of lessons.
-All pre-service teachers are to:
+All pre-service teachers should:

 - plan lessons thoroughly using an agreed format.
-“Resources” located on the Professional Experience Clouddeakin website has a sample lesson plan or schools may have a preferred format.
+‘Resources’ located on the Professional Experience CloudDeakin website has a sample lesson plan or some schools may have a preferred format

-- Pre-service teachers must give the supervising teacher/s copies of lesson plans in advance to allow for alterations/discussions to take place.
+- must give the supervising teacher/s copies of lesson plans in advance to allow for alterations/discussions to take place.

-A school might ask a pre-service teacher to sign a "privacy agreement”.
-Pre-service teachers must observe the obligation to maintain all confidences both during AND after the placement.
+A school may ask you to sign a ‘privacy agreement’.
+You must observe the obligation to maintain all confidences both during and after the placement.

 Pre-service teachers have no legal status in the classroom and must have a supervising teacher when teaching a lesson.
-Pre-service teachers are not to be left alone with sole responsibility for the class or a group of students or be on yard duty without other teachers present.
+You are not to be left alone with sole responsibility for the class or a group of students or be on yard duty without other teachers present.

-Up to 5 days can be counted as practicum days if the camp falls during the placement period.
+Up to five days can be counted as practicum days if the camp falls during the placement period.
 Please contact the Placement Office if clarification is needed.

 Harassment in the workplace

-Harassment is any form of behaviour that is not wanted, not asked for and/or not returned that humiliates, offends or intimidates someone, and that happens because of their race, sex, pregnancy, marital status, disability, sexual preference or age.
-Pre-service teachers should be very aware of their own behaviour and find out the centre or school’s procedures for reporting and dealing with harassment.
+Harassment is any form of behaviour that is not wanted, not asked for and/or not returned that humiliates, offends or intimidates someone, and that happens because of their race, sex, pregnancy, marital status, disability, sexual orientation or age.
+You should be very aware of your own behaviour and find out the centre or school’s procedures for reporting and dealing with harassment.

-If a pre-service teacher is harassed while on professional experience placement they should, in the first instance, raise the issue with their supervisor.
-If this is not appropriate or possible, the pre-service teacher can contact the Professional Experience Manager or Coordinator.
-Alternatively, the pre-service teacher can refer to the Student Complaint process, available from www.deakin.edu.au/students/student-complaints
+If you are harassed while on professional experience placement you should, in the first instance, raise the issue with your supervisor.
+If this is not appropriate or possible, you can contact the Team Leader, Professional Experience.
+Alternatively, you can refer to the Student Complaint process on Deakin’s website.

 Pre-service teachers with a disability

-Pre-service teachers with a disability (which under the Australian Government Disability Discrimination Act 1992 (DDA) includes present, past, future and imputed physical, intellectual, psychiatric, sensory, neurological, malformation or disfigurement, the presence of disease causing organisms in the body) who have identified themselves with the Disability Resource Centre (DRC) are able to take advantage of the provision of reasonable adjustments to assist them to participate in professional experience placements on the same basis as other pre-service teachers.
-Adjustments are measures or actions taken to assist a pre-service teacher with a disability to participate in education and training on the same basis as other pre-service teachers, eg the provision of a sighted aide for a visually impaired pre-service teacher.
-This provision can only be provided if the pre-service teacher has registered with DRC.
+If you have a disability (which under the Australian Government Disability Discrimination Act 1992 (DDA) includes present, past, future and imputed physical, intellectual, psychiatric, sensory, neurological, malformation or disfigurement, the presence of disease causing organisms in the body) and have identified yourself with the Disability Resource Centre (DRC) you may take advantage of the provision of reasonable adjustments to assist you to participate in professional experience placements on the same basis as other pre-service teachers.
+Adjustments are measures or actions taken to assist you with a disability to participate in education and training on the same basis as other pre-service teachers, e.g. the provision of a sighted aide if you are visually impaired.
+This provision can only be provided if you have registered with DRC.

-For more details regards the processes that are in place to support pre-service teachers who have registered with DRC please contact the Professional Experience Office.
+For more details regards the processes that are in place to support pre-service teachers who have registered with the DRC, please contact the Professional Experience Office.

-Pre-service teachers are NOT prescribed as mandatory reporters.
-They should discuss issues of mandatory reporting with their supervising teacher and must inform the supervising teacher, principal or student well-being coordinator of any disclosure made to them by school students while on placements.
+Pre-service teachers are not prescribed as mandatory reporters.
+You should discuss issues of mandatory reporting with your supervising teacher and must inform the supervising teacher, principal or student wellbeing coordinator of any disclosure made to you by school students while on placements.